Kindly Myers Goes Braless Under Camo Vest & Sports Matching Panties

 The blond bombshell was posed in profile in the middle of a desert with sand that stretched as far as the eye could see.
-Kindly directed fans to a link in her bio in her geotag but did not share her exact location.
-The photo captured the former Army National Guard member going back to her roots while flaunting her fit figure in an all-camo outfit that set pulses racing.
+Kindly directed fans to a link in her bio for the geotag but did not share her exact location.
+The photo captured the former Army National Guard member going back to her roots while flaunting her fit figure in a camo outfit that set pulses racing.

 Kindly went braless for the look, and she looked like a smokeshow.
 Her top featured a camo vest that barely covered her ample assets while exposing plenty of sideboob.
 Several brown straps made up the front and sides of the garment while an American flag was sewn onto the front in between her chest.
 Its thick straps sat snug on her shoulders, and the piece clasped together on her side with a large brown buckle.
 Kindly held a matching clutch in front of her with both hands.